 Blogs are essentially another form of websites.
 At its core, blogs are websites which are frequently updated and allow reader engagement.
 For instance, the Psych Learning Curve updates its readers with about the latest buzz in education and educational psychology.

-It is generally recognised that blogging started in 1994, with Links.net considered to be the first ever blog.
-Blogging has come a long way – from being interactive, online forms of the traditional personal diary to becoming repository of critical discussions.
+It is generally recognised that blogging started in 1994, with Links.net considered to be the first-ever blog.
+Blogging has come a long way – from being interactive, online forms of the traditional personal diary to becoming a repository of critical discussions.
 What makes blogging even more remarkable is that it is democratic: anyone can start their own.

 It is comforting to know that across the world, people use blogs as an effective medium to share their narratives and experiences, to increase awareness and understanding, and to offer comfort and support.
 And not only that, blogs in similar genres are now being given recognition similar to those of mainstream blogs.